 Procedure for Company Name Approval

-Getting a unique name for a pvt.
+Getting a unique name for a Pvt.
 Ltd. firm could be a tedious task in itself.
 It is a time-consuming procedure and it takes considerable work hours to follow all RoC rules and determine whether the suggested name is already taken/registered or not.
 This process is generally made simpler by making use of a tool for checking the available company names.
 The database is updated regularly to ensure that the uniqueness of the name always exists.
-The database lists businesses who have an equivalent or similar name with their Company Identification Numbers (CINs) in its search results.
+The database lists businesses that have an equivalent or similar name with their Company Identification Numbers (CINs) in its search results.
 The tool informs whether any specific name is unique or not and thus gives a brief head start within the name selection procedure.

-Earlier, the INC29 allowed submission of six names of preference for a new company.
+Earlier, the INC29 allowed the submission of six names of preference for a new company.
 Following the amendments brought in May 2015, INC29 now admits only one name for an entity.
 But this has increased the danger of repeating names by manifolds.
 An applicant must understand all the principles before specifying a name for the company within the application or it could bring rejection.
-One ideal way to ensure selection of the name, is to turn up with a singular name followed by the company’s business type (descriptive type).
-It works within the following manner: within the recent Amendment of 2018, the now Private Ltd. can only apply for one name and there’s no resubmission process if the form is rejected Hence, if the name is rejected again.
+One ideal way to ensure the selection of the name is to turn up with a singular name followed by the company’s business type (descriptive type).
+It works within the following manner: within the recent Amendment of 2018, the now Private Ltd. can only apply for one name and there’s no resubmission process if the form is rejected Hence if the name is rejected again.
 An applicant must pay an additional fee during INC-1.
 The name of the proposed Pvt.
 Ltd. Company must be as per the norms of the Companies Act 2013 and should be up to date with the guidelines issued by MCA.

 How to Choose a Unique Name?

 Choosing a unique name for the company could be difficult for a company.
-For example, web shopping portal ‘Snapdeal’ has registered itself as Jasper Infotech Private Limited.
+For example, the web shopping portal ‘Snapdeal’ has registered itself as Jasper Infotech Private Limited.
 One may notice that the unique part of its name ‘Jasper’ is quite common, but it got registered anyway.
 The trick to make the name unique is to add the word ‘Infotech’ in its name.
 Similarly, there are many companies with the same name ‘Jasper’, but only one different word related to their field of work could make all the difference.

 One cannot use Abbreviations, adjectives, or generic words for the unique component.
 So, options like ABC, or XYZ won’t work for a unique part.
 Similarly, names with generic quotes like ‘Good Quality Biscuits’ and ‘Excellent Chocolate’ won’t be registered.
 Unless approved by RBI or SEBI, words like ‘Bank,’ or ‘Exchange’ cannot be used.
-One can opt for trademark registration if they want to make their unique name a legal entity which no one else can copy.
+One can opt for trademark registration if they want to make their unique name a legal entity that no one else can copy.